Yandex Cloud

 • Select the availability zone.

-• Select a subnet in the specified availability zone.
-If there is no subnet, create one.
+• Select a subnet in the chosen availability zone.
+If your network has no subnets, create one:

-• If the host must be available outside Yandex Cloud, enable Public access.
+• To allow external access to the host from outside Yandex Cloud, enable Public access.

-To ensure fault tolerance, you need at least 3 hosts for local-ssd and network-ssd-nonreplicated disk types.
+To ensure fault tolerance while using local-ssd and network-ssd-nonreplicated disks, you need a minimum of 3 hosts.
 For more information, see Storage.

 By default, hosts are created in different availability zones.
 Read more about host management.